DCDesigner/DCastano-Portfolio/README.md

 Acknowledgements
 *	My Mentor for continuous helpful feedback and the tutors helped me along the way guiding me on how to do something or fix an issue.

+**Final Thoughts**

+In the future I will create my own gallery and learn to code the things that I used on my website from other developers from scratch.